llouison/Project_02_NWC/README.md

 5.

 ## Unsolved Problems/Next Steps
+- If the recipe title is very long, it overflows the styling on the index page
 - If there is a blank ingredient input, the sql array is incorrect and throws an error.
 I tried to create an if statement to check for empty values but it gave more errors.
+- I couldn't get the window.onscroll function to work.